-- Master stations: The brains of the IP intercom system.
-Master stations communicate with various parts of the building’s intercom system, including door locking mechanisms and terminals used by residents.
+- Master stations.
+These are the brains of a IP doorbell intercom system.
+Master stations communicate with various parts of the building’s intercom system, including door-locking mechanisms and terminals used by residents.
 They are installed at the entryway of the property (either a door or gate) and can include microphones and cameras.
 IP intercom master stations are also called base stations and door stations.

 An example of how IP intercoms work

 A visitor seeking entry into a building with an IP intercom selects a tenant from the directory on the door station.
 The door station uses the internet to send a signal to the correct terminal, notifying the tenant of their visitor.
 The tenant then uses the terminal’s speaker to communicate with the visitor and grant them access to the building.